dkallen78/ESP32-CYD-for-beginners/example-programs/01-hello-world/BB_SPI_LED/README.md

 The `loop()` function is another one of those functions required by the Arduino IDE.
 Anything in the `loop()` function will run on reapeat as long as the CYD is powered.

+Now you have a working program, but it's kind of janky.
+Next up, we're going to dejank it.